MHI Inc. Product and Company Overview

 MW decarbonized steam making.

 Industries where deep decarbonization is feasible.
 Ceramic, Cement, Metal production, Aluminum primary and secondary, Steel, Food and beverage, Ore drying, Chemical, Fuels, Calcining, and any heat-treating operation.
 Electric energy and Fossil fuel energy costs may be converging.
-The social cost of making CO2 could add between 1 and 4 US cents per kWh.
-This is a number that is expected to increase.
+The social cost of making CO2 is significant and increasing.

 How much CO2 is produced in industrial operations?
-In 2021, the total global emission of CO2 was about 37 Gigatons (GT).
-About 12 GT, or 30%, was made by industrial operations.
+In 2021, the total excess global emission of CO2 was about ~37 Gigatons (GT).
+Of this, about 12 GT, or 30%, was made by industrial operations and the rest by transportation and power generation.
 These are rough estimates.

 What was the atmospheric content of CO2 in 2022?
 About 421 ppm.